Niatruc/zombiehome/README.md

 lht = lh.tables
 ```

-Step 2, perform CRUD actions.
-Suggest I have a mysql schema named as 'mySchema' and where there is a table called 'users', which is defined as follow:
+* Perform CRUD actions.
+Suggest you have a mysql schema named as 'mySchema' and a 'users' table defined as below:
 ```sql
 create table users (
 	id varchar(30) primary key,